 Every morning, when Bear leaves to do whatever he needs to do for the day, he leaves me a ‘love letter’.
-Usually scribbled on the back of a late-payment reminder, or on an envelope for some bill he hasn’t even opened yet, without fail, he does it.
+Usually scribbled on the back of a late-payment reminder or on an envelope for some bill he hasn’t even opened yet.
+Without fail, he does it.
 It’s become a ‘thing’ now.
-It’s one of those things that I don’t think I could live without.
-Okay, so that’s probably a little dramatic, but you know what I mean.
-That would be the thing I missed so much if he were no longer to be in my life.
+It’s one of those things that I don’t think I could live without now.
+Okay, so that’s probably a little dramatic, but you know what I mean — that would be the thing I missed so much if he were no longer to be in my life.

 This morning, for example, he left me a note to say that there were ‘fags’ left for me, and he’d bought me some Diet Coke.
 There were also biscuits just in case I wanted to dunk them in my tea.